linked-db/linked-ql/README.md

 console.log(rows.length); // 1
 ```

-Use `options` for some additional parameters:
+Some additional parameters via `options`:

 + `dialect` (string, *optional*): the SQL dialect in use: `postgres` (the default) or `mysql`.
 (Details soon as to how this is treated by Linked QL.)